jeffnye-gh/performance-modeling/how-to.md

 ---------

-# Install Map/Argos on Ubuntu 22
+# Install Map Argos on Ubuntu 22

 Argos is a python pipe viewer for trace based performance models.
 It is variously named, even within the repo, as Helio, Argos, pipeViewer, or pipe_view.
 The python script is argos.py